 Altapura is not as sumptuous as the luxury hotels in Courchevel, but it now has five stars, and is run by the super-experienced Sibuet group, of Fermes de Marie fame.
 It’s a great choice for a group of well-heeled and sporty skiers, and comes complete with a chic bar, three restaurants, a good spa, and high-tech rooms.

 Okay, so the pared-down decor does look a bit Apple Store in places, but is brightened by a sense of humour and some great design flourishes, like the river of old wooden skis that flows around the lobby walls.
 Service is good, the piste-side location is to die for, and while prices are high for Val Thorens, they’re nothing like as eye-watering as they are in Courchevel.
 The only real drawbacks are that it’s a bit of a hike from the bars and clubs – and the piste outside isn’t quite gentle enough for complete beginners.

 Meanwhile the Koh-i-Nor is the highest five-star in the Alps – and one of the most child-friendly.
 It has its own kids’ club, and both the restaurant and bar offer special menus for children.
 The spa even does a range of junior treatments – such as Discovery Relaxation for the Little Skier, and Snow Princess Nails.
 It’s home to both hotel rooms and apartments and the decor is modern alpine with grey walls, wood, leather and fur much in evidence.

 At a less exalted level, we’d recommend the three-star Sherpa at the top of the resort – a ski-in, and (almost) ski-out hotel with excellent food, great service and smallish rooms.
 Meanwhile, the refurbished Tango has been getting some good reviews.
-This is a decent spot for beginners, because it’s near one of the nursery slopes.

 But you don’t need to spend a lot of money to stay here